Volume

 Users often need PersistentVolumes

-with different properties.
-Managed Service for Kubernetes cluster administrators can provide various PersistentVolumes
+with various properties.
+The Managed Service for Kubernetes cluster administrators can supply various PersistentVolumes

 Alert